aghogwarts/DisnakeWavelinkBot/Readme.md

 # Welcome

-An example music bot that is written in Disnake [Maintained discord.py Fork]
+An example music bot that is written by @KortaPo in Disnake [Maintained discord.py Fork]

 ## Disnake
 Disnake is a maintained and an updated fork of `discord.py`.
 It supports and covers everything of Discord's API.